aanderer/ClinicalTrialsWithSurrogates/README.md

 Here, each dot represents a different surrogate/true outcome pair.
 We can see the individual-level correlation.

-Bivariate Normal Check.csv: Compiled from scraping data from 30 meta-analyses for different diseases with time-to-event outcomes.
+<b>Bivariate Normal Check.csv</b>: This file has information from 30 different surrogate/true outcome pairs at the trial level (we have information on between 7 and 36 trials for each pair) about hazard ratios for both outcomes.
+This information was compiled from scraping data from 21 meta-analyses for different diseases with time-to-event outcomes.

 * Paper: id for meta-analysis it comes from (first 4 letters of first author’s last name + mmyy of publication)
 * Disease: disease this trial is looking to treat
+* TRUE: which true outcome measured by the trial
+* Surrogate: which surrogate outcome measured by the trial
+* Trial: Trial name/id
+* Patients Treatment: treatment group size
+* Patients Control: control group size
+* HR Surrogate: the hazard ratio measured for the surrogate outcome
+* CI Surrogate: confidence interval for HR Surrogate
+* HR True: the hazard ratio measured for the true outcome
+* CI True: confidence interval for HR True

-IPD_surrogate_correlations.csv: Compiled from scraping data from meta-analyses for different diseases with time-to-event outcomes.
+IPD_surrogate_correlations.csv: This file has information on different surrogate/true outcome pairs.
+Compiled from scraping data from meta-analyses for different diseases with time-to-event outcomes.
 To collect these papers, we searched PubMed for meta-analyses of surrogate time-to-event endpoints and wound up with 80 papers.
 Some of these papers contain multiple surrogate endpoints for the same disease.